mrharry/cypress-framework-pageObject/README.md

 ## Page Object Model
-Cypress does not recommend using the Page Object Model pattern that most folk will be used to from the Selenium based frameworks (see the article by Martin Fowler [Page Object](https://martinfowler.com/bliki/PageObject.html) ) the preferred option i to use the Cypress Custom Commands, this POM version has been added to provide a comparison.
+Cypress does not recommend using the Page Object Model pattern that most folk will be used to from the Selenium based frameworks (see the article by Martin Fowler [Page Object](https://martinfowler.com/bliki/PageObject.html) ) the preferred option is to use the Cypress Custom Commands, this POM version has been added to provide a comparison.

 # Installing Cypress from Scratch